 If you have a ticket, you can enter through Gate C, which is just next to the main entrance and where there are less people than on the other gate.
 If you don’t have tickets and if the main entrance is full of people, you can go to the Orangerie, which is in the Tuileries Garden, just next to the Concorde square.
 Located on the other side of the Seine, almost in front of the Musée d’Orsay, at the Orangerie you can buy a special ticket which allows you to enter both in the Orangerie and in the Orsay.
 There are less people there, normally, so you will save time.

-To get to Orsay museum, you can go there by foot, or use the Metro, at Solferino on line 12 or RER C, Musée d’Orsay.
+To get to the Orsay Museum, you can go there by foot, or use the metro, at Solferino on line 12 or RER C, at the Musée d’Orsay station.

 Then, at the end of the galleries, do not take the stairs just yet, because you would miss out on one of the most wonderful views of the museum!
 Just turn left in front of the stairs, and take the corridor.
-Then look at the inside of the museum: you are behind the great Clock (picture below)!
+Then look at the inside of the museum: you are behind the Great Clock (picture below)!
 You can now enjoy the view over the museum’s statues.

-If you still have time, just walk to different galleries, there are objects too, like furniture, which I love to pass by, because they are from the 19th and early 20th centuries.
-After impressionist paintings, there are two things you should not miss: the view, from the last floor, of Paris, you can see the Seine, the Louvre, Tuileries Garden, it’s really beautiful, you can see it through the outside clock (Orsay used to be a Train Station, that is why there are so many clocks!), and you should go to the “Salle des fêtes” (ballroom), on the second floor, with its large chandeliers, all the gilding.
+If you still have time, just walk to different galleries, there are objects too, like furniture, which I love to pass by, because they are from the nineteenth and early twentieth centuries.
+After impressionist paintings, there are two things you should not miss: the view, from the last floor, of Paris, you can see the Seine, the Louvre, the Tuileries Garden, it’s really beautiful, you can also see it through the outside clock (Orsay used to be a train station, that is why there are so many clocks!), and you should go to the “salle des fêtes” (ballroom), on the second floor, with its large chandeliers, all the gilding.